-The fundamental aspects of costing and financing of the universal services are outlined in the Regulations and in the Directive 2002/22/EC of the European Parliament and of the Council (hereafter the "USO Directive").
+The fundamental aspects of costing and financing of the universal services are outlined in the Regulations and in Directive 2002/22/EC of the European Parliament and of the Council (hereafter the "USO Directive").

-Regulation 30 of the Regulations stipulates that a universal service provider designated to provide all or parts of the universal service obligations outlined under regulations 21 to 28, may submit a written request to the Authority to fund the net costs it claims to have incurred in providing the universal service/s concerned.
-Such a request must be accompanied with detailed and supporting information to enable the Authority to determine whether the claim represents an unfair burden to the USP5.
+Regulation 30 stipulates that a universal service provider designated to provide all or parts of the universal service obligations outlined under regulations 21 to 28, may submit a written request to the Authority to fund the net costs it claims to have incurred in providing the universal service/s concerned.
+Such a request must be accompanied with detailed and supporting information to enable the Authority to determine whether the claim represents an unfair burden to the USP.

-The Authority or an appointed independent body shall determine if the USO funding application submitted by the designated undertaking represents an unfair burden on that undertaking.
-The Regulations stipulate that an audit exercise shall verify the calculations of any net costs claimed on the basis of any market benefit which accrues to the designated undertaking and that the universal service obligations were provided in a cost effective manner6.
-If it is determined that the claimed components do not represent an unfair burden, the Authority shall inform the designated undertaking giving its reasons.
-Following the auditing exercise the results shall be made publicly available.
+The Authority shall then determine if the USO funding application submitted by the designated undertaking represents an unfair burden on that undertaking.

+The Regulations stipulate that a verification or audit exercise shall verify the calculations of any net costs claimed on the basis of any market benefit which accrues to the designated undertaking.
+Such an exercise is necessary in order to establish whether or not the respective universal service obligations were provided in a cost effective manner.
+If it is determined that the claimed components do not represent an unfair burden, the Regulations state that the Authority shall inform the designated undertaking giving its reasons.
+All results of the auditing exercise shall be made publicly available.

-The financing of universal service obligations is subject that the Authority or an appointed independent body finds that an undertaking has suffered an unfair burden.
-Regulation 31 of the Regulations stipulates that the Authority shall compensate the designated undertaking from public funds with the approval of the Minister responsible for finance and, or from sharing the net cost between the providers of the electronic communications networks and services.
+The financing of USOs is thus subject to the Authority, or an independent body appointed by it, verifying the accuracy of the claimed unfair burden.
+If such an unfair burden is found to exist, Regulation 31 of the Regulations stipulates that the Authority shall introduce a mechanism to compensate the designated undertaking from public funds with the approval of the Minister responsible for finance and, or from sharing the net cost between the providers of the electronic communications networks and services.
 The identification of the source of the USO funding, which could depend on the nature of the universal service in question, shall be treated by the MCA in a separate consultation.

-5 SL399.28, Regulation 30 (1), (2)
+&lt;sup>5 SL399.28, Regulation 30 (1), (2)

-6 SL399.28 Regulation 30 (4), (7)
+&lt;sup>6 SL399.28 Regulation 30 (4), (7)

-4. ASSESSMENT AND AUDIT OF NET COST
+4. INITIAL ASSESSMENT OF NET COST PER COMPONENT

 As mentioned earlier, the Authority commissioned EY to evaluate the reasoning behind GO's claim and to audit and verify the various calculations of the net cost GO claimed it had suffered during 2010 in fulfilling its obligations as the undertaking designated to provide universal service obligations.
 The specific objectives of the evaluation exercise consisted of two main outputs, namely the Reasoning Phase and Calculation Accuracy Phase.
-EY has compiled its findings which are being captured in the sections below.
 The MCA requested EY to prepare an abridged report which is sufficient for the purpose of making the results of the cost calculation and conclusions of the audit publicly available while protecting financial information of a commercially sensitive nature.
 This public version of EY's "Review of GO plc's application for funding of the net cost claimed to have been incurred to provide universal service obligations during 2010" is available in Annex 1 of this document.

-For the financial year 2010, GO has claimed for the following USO components:
+For the financial year 2010, GO claimed for the following USO components:

 - Geographical Component;

 - Payphones;

-- Social Tariffs;
+- Social Tariffs; and

-- Directory Enquiry Services; and
+- Directory Enquiry Services.

-- Intangible Benefits.